UBC-CIC/student-advising-voice-assistant/docs/ArchitectureDesign.md

 - `/question`: takes in the question as an argument, and calls the question-answering system in the Student Advising Project to generate the response to the question.

 **5. Lambda receives the answer as an HTTP response.
 The response is sent back in JSON format and contains the necessary data to update the Alexa Skill.
 It reads the data, updates entities accordingly, and then prepares the confirmation message to send back to the device.**
 **6. Alexa interprets the response, converts text to voice, and speaks the answer back to the user.
-If needed, it asks for additional information to the user (e.g., program, specialization, year level, etc)**.
+If needed, it asks for additional information to the user (e.g. program, specialization, year level, etc)**.